First and second battles of El Teb: Friday, 29 February 1884

 Graham's force then advanced to Tokar, encountering no further resistance.
-After the battle, most of the equipment lost by Baker's force was recovered.
+After the battle, at a place called Dubba, most of the equipment lost by Baker's force was recovered (1,500 Remington rifles, 200 boxes of ammunition, one 7-pounder gun, and one Gatling gun), and 700 of the survivors from Tokar were escorted to Trinkitat.
+A party of the 42nd Regiment was sent out to bury the Europeans who fell in Baker's defeat.

 The British suffered only light casualties, the Mahdist fire being generally inaccurate.
 Baker Pasha, who accompanied the force, was wounded in the jaw.
-The Mahdists suffered heavily from British firepower, losing 2,000 killed.
+The Mahdists suffered heavily from British firepower, with estimated 2,000 of them killed (though only 825 bodies were actually counted on the field of battle).

 Aftermath

 Upon Graham's return to Britain, he received the thanks of parliament and was made a Lieutenant General for distinguished service in the field.

 Captain Littledale had a narrow escape in a hand to hand conflict with an Arab, but no officers were killed.
 The Arab had been armed with a knife and Littledale with a pistol that had jammed.
 The fight went to the ground, but Littledale was rescued by Corporal Henry Baxter, who saw the struggle and was able to disarm the Arab, bayonet him and carry Littledale to safety and later rejoin the battle.
 Littledale survived even though he had been stabbed several times and was covered in serious bite marks.

 Quartermaster Sergeant William Marshall, 19th Hussars was also decorated with the Victoria Cross by the Queen in Windsor on 3 July 1884, for conspicuous bravery during the cavalry charge at El Teb on 29 February, in bringing Lieutenant Colonel Barrow, 19th Hussars, out of action severely wounded.
 Both Quartermaster Sergeant Marshall & Sergeant Henry Phipps, 19th Hussars were mentioned in dispatches in the London Gazette of 6 May 1884, Sergeant Phipps was credited with remaining with his troops after twice being wounded and saving the life of Corporal Cramp, 10th Hussars.
 Sergeant Phipps was among those awarded the Distinguished Conduct Medal by Queen Victoria at Windsor on July 3, 1884.

 Because of the heroism of the lower ranks who did have many casualties, the Distinguished Conduct Medal was dispatched to the following on 3 July by Queen Victoria herself at Windsor: Colour-Sergeant Charles Wake, Colour-Sergeant Hayward, Sergeant Henry Phipps, 19th Hussars, Frank Webb, Lance-Sergeant John Doyle, Lance-Sergeant Henry Haycock, Lance-Sergeant Henry James, Corporal Henry Baxter, Corporal David Dossett.

-The battle was part of the escalation of the conflict in the Sudan, a conflict which led to the reconquest of Sudan in 1898, Herbert Kitchener, involving 25,800 men, 8,600 of whom were British, including Winston Churchill.
+The battle was part of the escalation of the conflict in the Sudan, a conflict which led Herbert Kitchener's reconquest of Sudan in 1898, involving 25,800 men, 8,600 of whom were British, including Winston Churchill.